 (Curious how quickly you can lose weight?
 Use our Total Daily Energy Expenditure TDEE Calculator.)

 There’s nothing wrong with losing weight quickly, provided you’re doing it in a healthy, SUSTAINABLE way – like following the rules and strategies laid out in this article.

 If somebody reduces their calorie intake by 1000+ calories a day, they might be so damn hungry and angry all the time that they abandon their journey after a week or two.

 This is bad news bears.

 They would have been better off reducing their calories by 200 calories a day for 6 weeks, and then by another 200 6 weeks later, and so on.

 So it doesn’t really matter how much weight you lose in your first week or first month, but rather how much weight you have lost after 1 year, and how you feel after that year.

-As we cover in our “Why can’t I lose weight?” guide, this is a lifelong journey, and one you should be thinking about as a lifestyle adjustment and not a temporary diet change.
+As we cover in our “Why can’t I lose weight?” guide, this is a lifelong journey.
+You should think of this as a lifestyle adjustment – not a temporary diet change